rocketbot-cl/OfficeOutlook/docs/Manual_OfficeOutlook.md

 1. Manual: __Download__ the .zip file and unzip it in the modules folder.
 The folder name must be the same as the module and inside it must have the following files and folders: \__init__.py, package.json, docs, example and libs.
 If you have the application open, refresh your browser to be able to use the new module.
 2. Automatic: When entering Rocketbot Studio on the right margin you will find the **Addons** section, select **Install Mods**, search for the desired module and press install.

+## How to use this module
+In order to use this module, you have to add an account to Outlook and then you can connect successfully.

 ## Description of the commands